cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 * Escalation rate
 * False positive clusters

-If I can’t measure improvement, I don’t iterate—I churn.
+If I can’t measure improvement, I should not iterate.

 ---